Azure/azure-kusto-microhack/README.md

 [count operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/countoperator)

 #### Task 8: Aggregations and string operations
-Write a query to find out how many records have 'enqueuedTime' of the past 10 mins.<br>
+Write a query to find out how many records have 'enqueuedTime' of the past 90 days.<br>
 Write another query to find out how many records have deviceId starting with 'x'. <br>
 Write another query to find out how many records have deviceId starting with 'x' , per device ID (aggregated by deviceId).